translate/pootle/docs/developers/releasing.rst

 -------
 Some possible cleanup tasks:

-- Remove any RC builds from the sourceforge download pages and add redirects to Sourceforge ``Pootle`` top level download page.
 - Checkin any release notes and such (or maybe do that before tagging).
 - Remove your pootle-release checkout.
 - Remove pootle-release virtualenv: ``deactivate; rmvirtualenv pootle-release``